(PhD Thesis) The Information Locally Stored in Quantum Fields: From Entanglement to Gravity

 First, I would like to thank all current and former members of Barrio-RQI, which is certainly the best possible group that I could ever hope to be a part of.
 In particular, I would like to thank the following researchers, who also became very good friends during my PhD: \textbf{Kelly Wurtz} for teaching me that the best investment is usually to invest in yourself; \textbf{Boris Ragula} for being an example in owning your mistakes; \textbf{Matheus Hrabowec Zambianco} for reminding me why I do research in the first place; \textbf{José Polo-Gómez} for being an inspiring researcher and a good friend; \textbf{Erickson Tjoa} for a source of inspiration and example in academia; \textbf{Adam Teixidó-Bonfill} for showing me that listening is the most powerful skill; \textbf{Bruno de S. L. Torres} for being an example of balance between personal and academic life, as well as \textbf{Eirini Telali}, \textbf{Caroline Lima}, \textbf{Maria Papageorgiou}, \textbf{José de Ramón (Pipo)}, \textbf{Nicho Funai}, \textbf{Richard Lopp}, \textbf{Daniel Grimmer}, and \textbf{Héctor Maeso-García}.

-Second, I would like to thank my current roommates, with whom I have shared unforgettable experiences in Canada: \textbf{Boris Ragula}, for bringing me into the place that I called home for so long, \textbf{Carlee Montgomery}, for being the most hard-working and kind person I have ever met, and \textbf{Zachary Van Oosten}, for all the support, discussions and experiences we shared.
+Second, I would like to thank my current roommates, with whom I have shared unforgettable experiences in Canada: \textbf{Boris Ragula}, for bringing me into the place that I called home for so long and \textbf{Zachary Van Oosten}, for all the support, discussions and experiences we shared.
 I would also like to thank my former roommates \textbf{Héctor Maeso-García}, \textbf{Elisa Joly}, and \textbf{Maria Esteban} for being a part of our own sitcom, as well as \textbf{Dalila Pirvu}, and \textbf{Iván Burbano} for the support throughout the pandemic.

 My stay in Canada also rendered many other friends and research colleagues that inspired me and supported me throughout this journey.
 I would like to thank \textbf{Ahmed Shalabi} for his unconditional support, \textbf{Evan Peters} for all the good times we shared in the Physics of Information Laboratory, \textbf{Philip LeMaitre} for introducing me to so many new experiences, as well as \textbf{Ruhi Shah}, \textbf{Everett Patterson}, \textbf{María Rosa Preciado-Rivas}, \textbf{Christopher Pollack}, \textbf{Dalila Pirvu}, \textbf{Brayden Hull}, \textbf{Cendikiawan Suryaatmadja (Diki)} for all the great time we spent together.
 In particular, I would like to thank Profs. \textbf{Robert Mann}, \textbf{Achim Kempf}, and \textbf{Doreen Fraser} for creating a stimulating environment for research in relativistic quantum information in Waterloo.